Evolutionary scheduling of university activities based on consumption forecasts to minimise electricity costs: Problem statement

 The scheduled activities have two types: recurrent and once-off activities.
 The scheduling of activities needs to follow a set of constraints.
 The recurrent activities need to be scheduled within working days (Monday-Friday) and working hours (9am-17pm) starting on from the first Monday of the month and occurring at the same day of the week and time for 4 consecutive weeks.
 The once-off activities can be scheduled outside working hours but get a reduced reward in such case.
 Recurrent and once-off activities have a set of precedence constraints which are the list of all activities that need to occur at least one day before itself.
 The activities are defined by its power draw, duration and number of rooms needed to organise the activity.
 Each building has a number of rooms.
 Activities need to be scheduled in order that at any time-step the number of rooms occupied by activities does not exceed the number of rooms of all buildings.

 Furthermore, the university has access to two batteries which should be given a schedule that specifies at each time-step if the batteries charge, discharge or do nothing.
-The batteries are limited in their usage with constraints on capacity, a maximum power and an efficiency rating.
-The two batteries have different constraints parameters.
+The effect of the battery schedule on the total power consumption $l_t$ is described in (\ref{eq:load_with_batt}) where $bl_t$ is the power consumption of the buildings, solar panels and scheduled activities, $B$ is the total number of batteries, $m_b$ is the maximum charge and discharge power of battery $b$, $y_b,t$ is $0$ when the battery does not discharge and $1$ when it discharges, $x_b,t$ is $0$ when the battery does not charge and $1$ when the battery charges and $eff_b$ is the efficiency of battery $b$.